iluvjava/Maths/Notebook 2.0/MATH 514 (Combinatorics Optimizations)/Farkas's Lama.md

 In fact, the wiki of this is very good: [wiki](https://en.wikipedia.org/wiki/Farkas%27_lemma)

+Proofs are Taken from: Alexander Schrijver pg 31, 32 , A Course in Combinatorics Optimizations, they are summerized and organized/reinterpreted by Professor Vincent of AMATH 514 at University of Washington, 2022, Spring.

 ---
 ### **Intro**

-Ferkas lemma is about the geometry of polytopes and cones.
+Farkas lemma is about the geometry of polytopes and cones.

 > $$
 > \exists\; x \ge \mathbf 0: Ax = b \iff